Two Simple Ways To Break Bad Habits

 When a behavior that is thought of as involuntary is prescribed as voluntary, a feeling of mental empowerment can occur.Midlife Is Magical

-By creating a “schedule” for this bad habit, you realize that you do have significant control over your behavior.
+By creating a “schedule” for this bad habit, you realize you have significant control over your behavior.

 How Long Does It Take To Get Rid Of A Bad Habit?